immutant/immutant/docs/guides/web.md

 * `wrap-websocket` - middleware to attach websocket callback functions to a Ring handler

-Finally, [immutant.web.undertow] exposes tuning options for Undertow, should your app require that level of configuration.
+The [immutant.web.undertow] namespace exposes tuning options for Undertow, the ability to open additional listeners, and flexible SSL configuration.

 ## A sample REPL session